Incentive program: Points

+The reward website will usually only display the reward for performing a task in terms of points.
+These points can then be converted, for example, into online gift vouchers.
+Alternatively, for each point collected, or after reaching a points' threshold, customers sometimes receive an entry into a sweepstake.
+This means that the website only ever gives away a pre-determined prize, regardless of how many points are given away.

+Shares in the company

+Share rewards websites operate on a model where customers can become stakeholders in the platform or a related company by simply registering as members.
+Upon becoming shareholders, users have the opportunity to increase their ownership stake by completing various tasks.
+These tasks often involve actions such as participating in online shopping, completing surveys, or engaging with promotional content.
+As customers perform these tasks, they earn rewards in the form of points or shares, which contribute to an increasing equity stake in the website or its parent company.

+This type of system blends traditional customer loyalty programs with elements of equity participation, providing users not only with immediate rewards but also with long-term potential benefits tied to the company's performance.
+By incentivizing active participation in the platform, these websites promote user engagement while aligning customer interests with the business's growth.
+Customers benefit from both the rewards earned for their actions and the potential appreciation of their shares, fostering a deeper connection to the platform and encouraging repeat interactions.

+In this way, share rewards websites create a mutually beneficial ecosystem where customers are more than just users—they become part-owners with a vested interest in the success of the business.

 Non-cash rewards

 Merchandise and other non-cash rewards are more often perceived as separate from compensation.
 Accordingly, non-cash rewards tend to stand out as rewards for performance, which enhances their long-term effect.
 Branded merchandise and other non-cash rewards have high trophy value, bringing greater recognition to the recipient at the time of the award and possessing a long-term lasting effect that can result in increased engagement in the organization's goals.

 Gift cards/certificates

 Gift cards/certificates are prepaid retail cards or certificates which are redeemed at a later time at checkout.
 In general, they are available in two types: (1) cards which carry a major credit card brand, commonly referred to as universal gift cards (UGC), and are redeemable at all merchants accepting the credit card brand; and (2) retailer-specific cards, issued by well-known merchants, redeemable only through the issuing retailer.
 In the 2005 Incentive Federation Study of Motivation and Incentive Applications, gift cards were ranked as the most frequently used type of corporate reward.
 Gift cards are also more likely to be used for luxury purchases and can build an emotional bond with the organization.